California Academy of Sciences: Earthquake damage and new building

 The academy buildings were damaged significantly in the 1989 Loma Prieta earthquake.
 Subsequently, the Bird Hall building was closed to ensure public safety.
 The inadequately engineered Steinhart Aquarium suffered dramatic seismic damage from the 1989 earthquake, as well.

 As plans were made to repair the damage and make the buildings seismically stable, it was realized that a considerable amount of work would be needed to bring the buildings up to modern standards.
 This led to the idea of giving the academy a complete overhaul, thus motivating the closing of the main site.

 Construction began on the new $500 million building on September 12, 2005, while the exhibits were moved to 875 Howard Street for a temporary museum.

 The academy reopened with a free day on September 27, 2008.
 For most of the day, the line for admittance was over a mile (nearly two kilometers) long, and although over 15,000 people were admitted, several thousands more had to be turned away.

 In May 2020, during the COVID-19 pandemic, the Academy announced that it would lay off 105 of its then 504 employees, furlough 96 others, and enact pay cuts among part of the rest.
 Due to the COVID-19 lockdown's effect on ticket sales, the organization was expecting its revenue to decrease by around $12 million (36%) in the next fiscal year.
+In April 2026, the Academy announced that it would lay off 53 staff, or approximately 9.3% of their workforce, and restructure the roles of 32 others, due to a projected cash deficit of $8 million.